How supplier diversity programs can help small businesses grow

 A banking partner

-Bank of America’s Supplier Diversity Team also partners with national non-governmental organizations (NGOs) and regional NGOs to support its commitment to including certified diverse-owned companies in our supply chain and improving the communities in which we do business.
+Bank of America’s Supplier Diversity Team also partners with national non-governmental organizations (NGOs) and regional NGOs to support its commitment to including certified diverse-owned companies in our supply chain and improving the communities where we do business.
 To participate in Bank of America’s program, businesses must become certified as a diverse supplier, which can be done through engagement with a number of national organizations:

 Important Disclosures and Information